-In adopting these forms and instructions, the California Energy Commission (CEC) specifically requires load-serving entities (LSE) other than investor-owned utilities (IOUs) to file certain electricity resource planning information by Friday, September 17, 2021.
-IOUs are required to file resource planning information by Friday, September 24, 2021.
+In adopting these forms and instructions, the California Energy Commission (CEC) specifically requires load-serving entities (LSEs) other than investor-owned utilities (IOUs) to file certain electricity resource planning information by Friday, September 9, 2022 in order to be available for analysis during the 2023 IEPR.
+IOUs are required to file resource planning information by Friday, September 16, 2022.
+This is a change from previous cycles, where supply forms were submitted during the IEPR year.
 Except for files clearly marked as confidential, the data submitted will be docketed to the Integrated Energy Policy Report (IEPR) service list.